circonus/irondb-docs/installation.md

 ## EC2 Installation

 Circonus makes available EC2 AMIs that come preinstalled with IRONdb.
 The first time an instance of the AMI boots, the setup script runs and configures a standalone instance.
 The AMI may be used on any instance type supported by OmniOS \(currently only PV instances are supported\), and the minimum recommended instance type is `m3.medium`.

+For clusters, choose an instance type that has enough vCPUs to handle both incoming data and replicating data to other cluster nodes.
+A simple formula for a cluster of `N` nodes would be `N+1` vCPUs, up to maximum of 16.

 Since the 0.6 beta release, IRONdb images are named in the format `irondb-VERSION`, where `VERSION` is the product version.
 Older versions of the AMI had `-single` appended to the name.
 There is no difference in how the initial automated setup works.
 The initial single-node configuration may be reconfigured for clustering prior to ingesting any metric data.